PersiaML/tutorials/src/data-processing/index.md

 # Data Processing
-PersiaML data format is consist of three part, contiguous data, categorical data and corresponding label data.
-Parsing the origin training data to Persia data format and then add them into the python class `persia.prelude.PyPersiaBatchData`.
+Training data in PersiaML consists of three parts, contiguous data (dense), categorical data (sparse) and label data (target).
+When training with Persia, first format the original training data into the corresponding Persia data format, and then add them to `persia.prelude.PyPersiaBatchData`.

 ## Contiguous Data
-We define the *Contiguous Data* as *Dense data* in our library.User can add multiple 2D *Dense Data* of different datatype into `PyPersiaBatchData` by invoke the corresponding methods.The shape of 2d tensor should be equal.
+We define the *Contiguous Data* as *Dense Data* in our library.
+Mixed datatypes are supported.
+One can add multiple 2D *Dense Data* of different datatypes to `PyPersiaBatchData` by invoking the corresponding methods.
+Note that the shape of all 2D Dense data should be equal.
+(TODO: why?)

-*datatype current `PyPersiaBatchData` support*
+*datatypes `PyPersiaBatchData` currently support*
 - add_dense_f32 => np.float32
 - add_dense_f64 => np.float64
 - add_dense_i32 =>  np.int32